• Default Language

 Asking the Right Questions

-• What's been the hardest part for you this week?
+• What's been the hardest part for you lately?

 Respecting Boundaries